mdolab/pyoptsparse/paper/paper.md

 This can be done at the global level by specifying which constraint groups are independent of which design variable groups, thereby letting pyOptSparse know that the corresponding sub-blocks of the Jacobian are always zero.
 For nonzero sub-blocks, it is also possible to supply the sparsity pattern of that sub-block, again using local indexing, such that the actual derivative computation can use sparse matrices as well.

-pyOptSparse also provides explicit support for linear constraints, since some optimizers provide special handling for these constraints.
+pyOptSparse also provides explicit support for linear constraints since some optimizers provide special handling for these constraints.
 In these cases, only the Jacobian and the bounds of the constraint need to be supplied.
 The values and gradients of these constraints do not need to be evaluated every iteration, since the optimizer satisfies them internally.